tartakynov/whispercpp-scripts/README.md

    git submodule update
    ```
 2. Build it with Core ML support by following its provided instructions.
-3. Download the necessary ggml models and convert them to Core ML models as directed in the [whisper.cpp](https://github.com/ggerganov/whisper.cpp) documentation.
+3. Download the necessary ggml models with the download script `./download.sh <model>`

 ## Audio extraction